An2niya/celo-tutorial/README.md

 ```
 3. Install the required dependencies by running the following commands:
+ In this step, we will install the necessary dependencies for Celo smart contract development using npm (Node Package    Manager).
+These dependencies include Hardhat, the Celo plugin for Hardhat, web3.js library, ethers.js library, Chai assertion library, and dotenv library for managing environment variables.

+  Open your command line or terminal and navigate to the project directory you created in Step 1.

+  Run the following command to install the dependencies:

 ```bash
 npm install --save-dev hardhat @nomiclabs/hardhat-celo @nomiclabs/hardhat-web3 ethers chai @nomiclabs/hardhat-ethers dotenv
 ```

+Let's understand the purpose of each dependency:

+**hardhat**: Hardhat is a development environment and task runner for Ethereum-like networks.
+It provides a powerful and flexible framework for compiling, deploying, testing, and interacting with smart contracts.

+**@nomiclabs/hardhat-celo**: This is the Celo plugin for Hardhat, which adds support for Celo-specific functionality and network configuration to Hardhat.

+**@nomiclabs/hardhat-web3**: This plugin integrates web3.js library with Hardhat, allowing you to interact with Celo networks using web3.js.

+**ethers**: Ethers.js is a JavaScript library that provides a simple and intuitive API for interacting with Ethereum-like networks, including Celo.
+It makes it easy to send transactions, call contract functions, and work with smart contract ABIs.

+**chai**: Chai is an assertion library that provides a clean and expressive syntax for writing tests.
+It helps you define expectations and perform assertions in your smart contract tests.

+**@nomiclabs/hardhat-ethers**: This plugin integrates ethers.js library with Hardhat, providing additional utilities and functionality for smart contract development.

+**dotenv**: Dotenv is a module that loads environment variables from a .env file into process.env.
+It allows you to store sensitive information like private keys in a separate file and access them securely within your code.

+After running the command, npm will download and install the specified dependencies in the node_modules directory within your project.

+Once the installation is complete, you can proceed to the next steps to configure your development environment for Celo smart contract development.

 4. Create a new file called hardhat.config.js in the project directory and add the following configuration:

+In this step, we will create a configuration file called hardhat.config.js in the project directory.
+This file will define the configuration for the Hardhat development environment, including the networks to be used and their corresponding settings.

 ```bash
 require("@nomiclabs/hardhat-waffle");